thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/10-animation.desc.md

-## Animations in Angular with ngAnimate
+## Animations in Angular with ngAnimate.

 To get started with animations we need to include a module which our application will depend on (this is also called a dependency).
 The name of our module is ngAnimate and it is not directly part of the angular script that we are using, so we need to do 2 things: